 Anything you earn and save in bank will generate a small fraction of interest, if you have never thought of making money from money then better widen the scope here.
 Interest income is the money you get as a result of lending your money to someone else to use, such as in a savings account, fixed or recurring deposit account, and certificate of deposit.

-Capital gain is the income generated after increase in value of an asset that you own.
+Capital gain is the income generated after an increase in the value of an asset that you own.
 Let’s assume if you buy shares at $100 and sell them at $120; the income we gain of $20 will be capital gains.
 If you buy a house for $500,000 and sell it for $600,000 the $100,000 are your capital gains.

-There are different tax laws in different countries on capital gains and you need to follow then accordingly and surly it will affect your gains marginally.
+There are different tax laws in different countries on capital gains and you need to follow them accordingly and surly it will affect your gains marginally.

 Investment isn’t just for putting more sway for an emergency, however; that’s an emergency fund.
 It’s about having sufficient funds to make more money with.

 Investing makes money through interest and return of capital.
 You want to maximize the first and avoid the second as much as possible.

-There are markets such as Nasdaq that give you a good idea on those companies you should be investing in.
-If you look at a company such as online gaming and betting provider Mr Green Co, for example, you can see the opening and closing share price for the day, week, month, year, and years.
+There are markets such as Nasdaq that give you a good idea of those companies you should be investing in.
+If you look at a company that has listed its shares on the stock market, you can see the opening and closing share price for the day, week, month, year, and years.

 Not dissimilar to investing but there are a number of expenses that are different, such as property taxes, utilities, and, of course, a mortgage.

-Each of these need to be considered when calculating your return on a property.
+Each of these needs to be considered when calculating your return on a property.
 There is a problem with this income stream in that it requires an outlay to get started.
-Most people in the early stages of diversifying their income don’t have the typical 20 per cent down payment required to buy a property.
+Most people in the early stages of diversifying their income don’t have the typical 20 percent down payment required to buy a property.

 That’s why this is typically an income stream pursued later on in life.
 There are ways around this, however, with avenues such as real estate crowdfunding.
 This allows you to become a limited owner for a smaller amount of funds, so it’s a great way to get your foot in the door.

 There are numerous ways in which you can diversify your income.

 One by one, you can work with each of the above categories and create a diversified portfolio.
 It isn’t difficult to get started, either.
-It isn’t a requirement that you be super wealthy and you don’t even need to set aside much time in order to get started.
+It isn’t a requirement that you be super-wealthy and you don’t even need to set aside much time in order to get started.
 Of course, there is a degree of time that you will need to invest but it doesn’t have to take over your entire life.